icinganalysis/icinganalysis.github.io/content/NACA-RM-E53D23.md

 were used in the analysis of the measured cylinder data.

 The data in Tables I and IV provide an actual measured flight data case.
-This case is different from some of the other examples that we have seen, as the final outer diameter of the iced cylinder was not measured, but was calculated from an assumed ice density (850 kg/m^3).
+This case is different from other examples that we have seen, as the final outer diameter of the iced cylinder was not measured, but was calculated from an assumed ice density (850 kg/m^3).